See how to make a lantern using this easy tutorial. You won't believe how easy these diy lanterns are to sew - even if you've never sewn before!

 - or these AWESOME and quick diy tulle hair bows

 Now, back to my today's project: Today I'm sharing a little project for using up felt scraps that will make some pretty decorative diy lanterns for hanging up around the home - also perfect as diy birthday party decor!
 And you don't need a sewing machine at all, a needle and thread will do just fine.
+These fiy lanterns can be made by kids, and this tutorial is made for kids to learn sewing.

 How To Make A Lantern